muhiris/CC-Labs/README.md

 ## Compiler Constructions Labs of Sir Nadeem

-> All these Labs are working
+> All these Labs are working according to our knowledge
-> according to our knowledge
+> If you found any issue and able to fix that.
+You can share your code here as Contributor.

 | Folder | Lab |
 | ------ | ------ |